Hadi0100/System-User-Audit/README.md

 # System-User-Audit
-# Python Day 01 – System User Audit
+# Python 01 – System User Audit

 ## What it does
 Collects basic user info and prints a formatted audit report with an experience level classification.